QGrain/Matlab-Music/Music_Player-API.md

 - arr_sounds: The array of sounds
 - beat_time: How long a period of time one beat takes.
-- cut_mode: `'cut'` , `'mix'` and `add`.
-Cut mode cuts out the samples beyond the range of one beat.
+- comp_mode: `'cut'` , `'mix'` or `add`.
+Cut mode cuts out the samples beyond the range of one beat so that there won't be interaction between two consecutive beats.
 Mix aims at a more natural transition between 2 beats.
 Add means direct adding operation.

 **Return**: A array of the song samples.